AN ENVIRONMENTAL HISTORY OF FOOD AND FARMING

 This topical outline, along with most other things, is subject to change.
 I have not assigned dates, but you should be able to follow along with where we are!
 CHECK REGULARLY TO STAY ABREAST OF WHERE WE ARE IN OVERALL FLOW, and check READINGS link above for weekly assignments.

-- People and food in trophic and nutrient cycling terms: global carbon cycle and energy flow
+- People and food in ecosystem-function terms.
+Trophic structure and nutrient cycling: global carbon cycle and energy flow

 - Defining motivating questions: what do you think about food and agriculture, and why do you think it?